-The table also includes a T_A assumption of 35.5 °C for the Intel reference thermal solution at the processor fan heatsink inlet discussed Section 3.3.
-The analysis assumes a uniform external ambient temperature to the chassis of 35 °C across the fan inlet, resulting in a temperature rise, T_R , of 0.5 °C. Meeting T_A and Ψ{CA} targets can maximize processor performance (refer to Sections 2.2, 2.4. and Chapter 4).
+The table also includes a T_A assumption of 38 °C for the Intel reference thermal solution at the inlet to the heat exchanger fan discussed in Section 3.3.
+An external ambient temperature to the chassis of 35 °C is assumed, resulting in a temperature rise, T_R , of 3 °C. Meeting T_A and Ψ{CA} targets can maximize processor performance (refer to Sections 2.2, 2.4. and Chapter 4).
 Minimizing T_R , can lead to improved acoustics.